Union Aéromaritime de Transport

 Union Aéromaritime de Transport (UAT) was a French airline.
 It had its head office in the 8th arrondissement of Paris.

 History

 The airline was founded in 1949 by a group of technicians and the shipping line Chargeurs Réunis.
 This was the same company which had founded the original Aéromaritime in 1934 to supplement its shipping operations around West Africa.
 The new postwar Aéromaritime continued under the wing of UAT until the rise of African nationalism required the creation of a more user-friendly Air Afrique, and other local companies.

-On 1 May 1955, the company took over Far East subsidiary of Aigle Azur, Aigle Azur Extrême-Orient, and continued running routes in that livery until 1961.
+On 1 May 1955, the company took over the Far East subsidiary of Aigle Azur, Aigle Azur Extrême-Orient, and continued running routes in that livery until 1961.
 The fleet included three Boeing 307 Stratoliners.

 Operations

 Early in 1950 Douglas DC-4 Skymaster scheduled services were started to Dakar, Pointe Noire and Saigon.
 In 1951 the Dakar service was extended to Abidjan.
 UAT ordered the De Havilland Comet 1A and placed it in service on 19 February 1953 on certain routes to West Africa and by November 1953 the Comets were serving Johannesburg.
 In September 1954 the first of a fleet of Nord Noratlas aircraft was put into service and in 1955 the Douglas DC-6 replaced the Comets after their problems with BOAC.

 UAT ran services under contract to the International Control Commission, linking Saigon, Phnom Penh, Vientiane and Hanoi, with: F-BELU, F-BELX & F-BHHR.

 The February 1959 OAG shows 14 DC-6Bs a week out of Le Bourget bound for Tripoli, Johannesburg and other African cities.

 Millions of revenue passenger-kilometers, scheduled flights only: 304 in 1957, 468 in 1960.

 In 1963 Aeromaritime merged with Transports Aériens Intercontinentaux to form Union de Transports Aériens.
 However, the Aeromaritime name continued to be used on some aircraft until the late 1960s.